-In 2009, CMS published the final rule adopting the International Classification of Diseases, 10th Revision coding system ("ICD-10"), requiring healthcare organizations to implement ICD-10 no later than October 2014.
+In 2009, CMS published the final rule adopting the International Classification of Diseases, 10th Revision coding system ("ICD-10"), requiring healthcare organizations to implement ICD-10 no later than October 2013.
+In February 2012, DHHS announced its intent to delay the ICD-10 compliance date.
 ICD-10 provides a common approach to the classification of diseases and other health problems, allowing the United States to align with other nations to better share medical information, diagnosis, and treatment codes.
 ICD-10 is not without risk as hospital staff will need to be retrained, processes redesigned, and computer applications modified as the current available codes and digit size will dramatically increase.
 Additionally, there is a potential for temporary coding and payment backlog, as well as potential increases in claims errors.
 Healthcare organizations will be dependent on outside software vendors, clearinghouses and third-party billing services to develop products and services to allow timely, full and successful implementation of ICD-10.
 Delays in the required implementation may occur if such ICD-10 products and services are not available to healthcare organizations from these outside sources well in advance of October 2013 to allow for adequate testing and installation.